mebeim/ctf-challenges/challenges/librpn/README.md

   formulas with common infix oprators (`+`, `-`, `*`, `/`, `%`), parentheses
   (`(`, `)`) and support for function calls (`fn(...)`).

-  This script is manages user input/ouput, parsing and validating expressions taken from standard input (one per line).
+  This script manages user input/ouput, parsing and validating expressions taken from standard input (one per line).
 Input is passed through a simple tokenizer, which instantiates Python classes for each token.
 Tokens are then parsed using the [shunting yard algorithm][wiki-shunting-yard] to convert expressions from infix notation into [reverse Polish notation][wiki-rpn] (RPN)